phantware/sql-query-gui/README.md

-# 🚀 REACT SQL-QUERY-QUI Editor
+# 🚀 REACT SQL-QUERY-GUI Editor

 This is a REACT SQL-Query-GUI Editor built using ReactJs, JSON Server and CSS.